Policy

 Crisis Management Structure on a Consolidated Basis

-• *As of January 1, 2024
+• *As of November 1, 2024

 All-Hazard Approach

-Based on the all-hazard approach, MC has built up an internal structure that anticipates all kinds of risks, such as major natural disasters, acts of terrorism, riots, emerging infectious diseases, supply chain disruptions, legal transgressions, and cyber incidents, and etc. Under usual conditions, in cooperation with the organizations in charge (related corporate staff departments and Section/Groups), we build and establish various crisis management measures and structures needed in the event that a crisis does occur, so that we can ensure the safety and ascertain the status of all concerned as part of our initial response, and then act promptly to maintain and recover the infrastructure necessary for business continuity.
+Based on the all-hazard approach, MC has built up an internal structure that anticipates all kinds of risks, such as major natural disasters, acts of terrorism, riots, emerging infectious diseases, supply chain disruptions, legal transgressions, and cyber incidents, and etc. Under usual conditions, in cooperation with the organizations in charge (related corporate staff departments and Business Groups), we build and establish various crisis management measures and structures needed in the event that a crisis does occur, so that we can ensure the safety and ascertain the status of all concerned as part of our initial response, and then act promptly to maintain and recover the infrastructure necessary for business continuity.

 In particular, for a serious incident impacting the lives and safety of our employees, as well as continuity of critical business operations, we have a structure in place in which we will respond under the companywide direction of the Emergency Crisis Management Officer, in accordance with our Business Continuity Management (BCM) process on a consolidated basis.